On Site Assessment And Training Route

 Why Can’t I Get This Level Of On Site Training And Assessment Near Where I Live?

 For which include “Through my local College”; “In the next few weeks”;”In Scotland” and so on.
-The simple answer is – Not many training businesses are prepared to be as flexible and customer focussed as SuperSkills.
+The simple answer is – Not many training businesses are prepared to be as flexible and customer focused as SuperSkills.
 You call – we answer.
 You email, we call you.
 You need advice – we give it.
 We don’t offer what you really need – we tell you about a better alternative.
 Assessments at weekends – no problem – and we were the first to offer them.
 Easy Payment Scheme – we were the first to offer one of those as well.

 Qualifications.
 Quick, Simple, Convenient.